 Check The Will

-The deceased’s Will needs to be checked to see if there are any special instructions for the funeral.
+The will needs to be read and checked to see if there are any special instructions for the funeral.

 Prepaid Funeral Plans

-Check the deceased’s paperwork to see if there are any papers that indicate whether the deceased may have prepaid for their funeral.
+Check the deceased’s paperwork to identify if there are any papers that indicate whether the deceased may have prepaid for their funeral or advanced any wishes about the funeral arrangements.

 What Decisions Have To Be Made About The Funeral